-All District workplaces are drug-and alcohol-free workplaces.
-All employees are prohibited from engaging in any of the following activities while on District premises or while performing work for the District:
+All District workplaces are drug- and alcohol-free workplaces.
+All employees are prohibited from engaging in any of the following activities while on District premises or while performing work or being on call for the District:

 For purposes of this policy a controlled substance is one that is:

 “’On call’ means a time in which an employee is scheduled with at least 24 hours’ notice to be on standby or otherwise responsible for performing tasks related to his or her employment either at the District or school premises or other previously designated location to perform a work-related task.”

 For purposes of this policy, District premises means workplace as defined in the CRTA in addition to District and school buildings, grounds, and parking areas; vehicles used for school purposes; and any location used for a School Board meeting, school athletic event, or other school-sponsored or school-sanctioned events or activities.
 School grounds means the real property comprising any school, any conveyance used to transport students to school or a school-related activity, and any public way within 1,000 feet of any school ground, designated school bus stops where students are waiting for the school bus, and school-sponsored or school-sanctioned events or activities.
 “Vehicles used for school purposes” means school buses or other school vehicles.